 On occasion some plants leave you no choice but to literally be smashed or cut out of their old home

-Idea Four - When all else fails: It's time to get brutal.
-On the container.
-On occasion some plants leave you no choice but to literally be smashed or cut out of their old home, a very badly distorted pot is an indication you will need to consider doing this.
+A very badly distorted pot is an indication you'll need to consider doing this.
 If it's not in a plastic pot, you have one of two choices to make; smashing the container or abandoning the repotting attempt entirely.

-Hopefully by this point the plant is free!
+Hopefully by this point the houseplant is free from its old home!
 This is a great time to check the roots for damage and the general health of the plant, any mushy roots which are black, dead or dying should be cut away.
-Bad roots should be quite rare anyway, but if the root health isn't good take it as a warning that you need to adjust how you are caring for the plant generally.
+Iif the root health isn't good take it as a warning that you need to adjust how you're caring for the plant generally.

-The first method is very easy and ensures a very precise result, but it may not be practical if the new pot you've selected isn't of a similar shape to the first, or if the root ball has lost the shape created by the old container when you have been freeing the plant (especially if you had to go ahead with Idea Four above!).
+The first method is very easy and ensures a very precise result, but it might not be practical if the new pot you've selected isn't of a similar shape to the first.
+Or if the root ball has lost the shape created by the old container when you have been freeing the plant (especially if you had to go ahead with Idea Four above!).

 The second approach is just to use the plant itself as the measuring guide, its more fiddly as you need to get it just right, but the principle is the same.
 When you are happy with how it's settled, gently firm the the soil around the plant into place and water.